 To graduate in May 2024, whether or not a student participates in the Commencement activities, each student must complete an “Intent to Graduate” form with the Registrar’s Office (the form is available online).
 Submission of the Intent to Graduate form will result in an audit of the students’ academic transcript.
 The audit will highlight any missing credits/courses that must be completed prior to the degree being earned.
 Each student must meet the Commencement Policy Requirements in order to graduate.

 I think I might be eligible for Honors at Commencement, how will I know?

-Recognition for participation in the Spring Honors Convocation as well as honors recognition in the Commencement program is based on your GPA for the semester preceding your final semester, for most graduates that would be the fall 2015 semester.
-KSC holds our Spring Honors Convocation on Friday afternoon beginning at 4:00pm, one hour after finals officially end.
-Commencement is held the next day.
-Faculty have not yet had time to complete their grading and post students final course grades nor does the Registrar’s Office have time to calculate honors based on the spring semesters grades.
-Graduates with a GPA that reflects Cum Laude, Magna Cum Laude and Summa Cum Laude honors are eligible to wear a gold tassel, are invited to Spring Honors Convocation and are noted in the Commencement program as graduating with the honor.
-If a student is not able to attend Spring Honors Convocation, they will receive their gold tassel the morning of Commencement in the gym.
-Students whose GPA after the fall semester does not earn them honors but their GPA after all spring grades are posted does earn them honors will be designated as such in their transcript and on their diploma.
+Honors recognition at Commencement is based on your GPA for the semester preceding your final semester, for most graduates that would be the fall 2015 semester.
+As Commencement is held the day following final exams, faculty have not yet had time to complete their grading and post students final course grades and the Registrar’s Office has not had time to calculate honors based on the spring semesters grades.
+Graduates with a GPA that reflects Cum Laude, Magna Cum Laude and Summa Cum Laude honors are eligible to wear a gold tassel, and will be recognized at Commencement as graduating with the honor.
+Students will receive their gold tassels (along with other regalia) at the Commencement Fair.
+Students whose GPA after the fall semester does not earn them honors, but their GPA after all spring grades are posted does earn them honors will be designated as such in their transcript and on their diploma.
 And as well, students whose GPA after fall semester does earn them honors, but their GPA after all spring grades are posted does not earn them honors will be shown as such on their transcript and on their diploma.